 Would you like to be reformed personally?
 Would you like your church to be reformed by your leadership?
 Then join the movement by subscribing to my blog.
 Add your voice by commenting on posts.
 And help it grow by sharing my content.

-I graduated with a bachelor’s degree in theology from Ozark Christian College.
-I facilitated six semesters of Messianic Prophecy Online.
-And I served in Student Ministry six years.
+I graduated with a bachelor’s degree in theology from Ozark Christian College, for whom I facilitated six semesters of Messianic Prophecy Online.
+And I served in Student Ministry over six years.